 Many people think of their super as an investment that takes care of itself but the choices you make about your super and investments could make a big difference to your quality of life in retirement.

 A super contribution is money that’s deposited into your super account, either as an ongoing payment or as a one-off.
 Usually made by you or your employer.

 What is the superannuation guarantee?

-In most cases, once you’re earning $450 or more before tax each month, your employer is required to contribute 9.5% of your before-tax income into a super fund.
-These payments are known as super guarantee (SG) contributions (also known as employer super contribution), and they typically make up the bulk of your super.
+Your employer is required to contribute 11% of your before-tax income into a super fund.
+These payments are known as super guarantee (SG) contributions (also known as employer super contribution), and they form the foundation of your super.
 You can find more information on the superannuation guarantee page.